Do regular blood tests show drugs? - Garden State Treatment Center

 Should I Be Worried?

-Let’s start by being very direct: Blood testing tends to be more invasive and expensive than other types of illicit drug screenings, it is not commonly used for workplace drug testing.
-They’re typically administered in a healthcare setting, such as a hospital or medical clinic.
+Let’s start by being very direct: Blood testing tends to be more invasive and expensive than other types of illicit drug screenings, so it is not commonly used for routine workplace drug testing.
+They’re typically administered in a healthcare setting, such as a hospital or medical clinic, or for specific legal or forensic purposes.

 This may sound like a worst-case scenario, but we want you to keep some perspective here.
 A worst-case scenario is going to work impaired and causing an accident that injures a co-worker.
 A worst-case scenario is running through every financial asset you have, feeding your addiction until you are living on the streets.
 A worst-case scenario is resorting to drug dealing, theft, or prostitution to get your next fix.